 When you store your data at Dropbox Business or any other company cloud, your data might be treated differently, depending on the setup of your company cloud and on business agreements you sign.
 The providers want you to trust them and choose them over a competitor.
 Therefore, they will do their best to gain your trust with good security.

-Data Protection Measures in Dropbox Business, OneDrive for Business and GoogleDrive in GSuite in Comparison
+Data Protection Measures in Dropbox Business, OneDrive for Business, and GoogleDrive in Google Workplace in Comparison

-In 2019, all the large cloud providers offer well-engineered solutions with similar security measures.
+All the large cloud providers offer well-engineered solutions with similar security measures.
 All of them take similar measures to guarantee business continuity.
 The servers are well-protected in a way that makes it highly unlikely that data is lost due to faulty servers or environmental causes.
 When it comes to encryption and protection against third-party access, the setup is very similar as well.
 When one provider implements something new, the others follow quite quickly.
-For example, Google implemented Perfect Forward Secrecy first, but Dropbox and the rest were quick in adopting it as well.
+For example, Google implemented Perfect Forward Secrecy first but Dropbox and the rest were quick in adopting it as well.